Rap Music

 List of Top Rappers from Memphis

-With Memphis rappers being in a city that has historically been known for its legendary music scene, from the likes of Beale Street to the likes of Stax Records, it is only right for today’s rappers from Memphis to carry on the legacy of the city.
-Following the days of blues and soul music, the boom of rap and hip-hop music in Memphis had arrived by not only dominating the city of Memphis, but also becoming one of the top markets for southern hip-hop music.
+With Memphis rappers being in a city that has historically been known for its legendary music scene, from the likes of Beale Street to the likes of Stax Records, it is only right for today’s rappers from Memphis to carry on the legacy for the city.
+Following the days of blues and soul music, the boom of rap and hip-hop music in Memphis arrived by not only dominating the city, but also becoming one of the top markets for southern hip-hop music.

 Today, rappers from Memphis have been playing a major role in the world’s current rap scene.
-From Yo Gotti and his CMG imprint to Young Dolph and his Paper Route label to Atlanta rap legend Gucci Mane’s 1017 brand, these three entities have helped produced dozens of the rap game’s top rap stars, and not leave out the artists that are independent with no major backing.
+From Yo Gotti and his CMG imprint to Young Dolph and his Paper Route label, along with several others, these entities have helped produced dozens of the rap game’s top stars, and not to leave out the artists that are independent with no major backing.

-Before today’s era of rap artists, the true pioneers of Memphis’ hip hop scene that paved the way for rappers of today’s generation were artists like DJ Spanish Fly, Eightball & MJG, Playa Fly, Kingpin Skinny Pimp, Gangsta Blac, Tommie Wright III, Gangsta Pat, and of course Three 6 Mafia and Project Pat.
+Before today’s era, the true pioneers of Memphis’ hip hop scene that paved the way were artists like DJ Spanish Fly, Eightball & MJG, Playa Fly, Kingpin Skinny Pimp, Gangsta Blac, Tommie Wright III, Gangsta Pat, and of course Three 6 Mafia and Project Pat.

 The list of rap artists and hip hop producers in Memphis is extensive as Memphis has always been one of the leading rap and hip hop scenes of the South.
 In this era of Memphis rappers, times are totally different, from the sound and styles to the look and personas of artists.